nursyana/OS-Project/README.md

 ## Steps to deploy PHP, Apache, MySQL and PHPMyAdmin

  ### PHP
-PHP is a web programming platform
+PHP  (recursive acronym for PHP: Hypertext Preprocessor) is a web programming platform and is a widely-used open source general-purpose scripting language.
+It can be embedded into HTML.
+Let us jump in into the steps to setup PHP using Docker.

 1. Open [Docker Hub](https://hub.docker.com/) and search for PHP image.
 Choose the official one.
 2. You need to have any source code editor, mine is using Visual Code Editor ([VS Code](https://code.visualstudio.com/download)).
 Have a folder in the VS Code for your project.